sajao/CrisisLex/README.md

 CrisisLex (http://CrisisLex.org/) is a repository of crisis-related social media data and tools.
 Currently it includes collections of crisis tweets and a lexicon of crisis terms.
 It also includes tools to help you create these collections and lexicons.

-This repository contains the following sub-directories (Work-in-Progress):
+This repository contains the following sub-directories:

 data/
 -----